 Welcome to the World of Employment!

 Work experience is often the foundational starting point for the transition to employment.
-Any student in Year 9,10, 11 or 12 is able to undertake work experience at a time suitable to themselves and the school.
+Any student in Year 9, 10, 11 or 12 is able to undertake work experience any time throughout the year that is suitable to themselves and the school.
 A period of five days is generally utilised to begin with.
 This may take place either one day a week for five weeks, or for five days in a row (perfect for the school holidays).

 Please see the ‘Related Links’ to learn more about the process of signing up for work experience.